rishabh11336/soft-engg-project-may-2024-se-may-3/README.md

     -The function then processes the fetched transcript, initializes the GenAI client, and returns the summary as a string.

-5. explain_theory_question(week_number, question_number):
+3. explain_theory_question(week_number, question_number):
-    -This function is used to generate a simplified explanation of Theory Graded Assignment questions, that helps the learner to understand and solve the questions in a step-wise approach. \n
+    -This function is used to generate a simplified explanation of Theory Graded Assignment questions, that helps the learner to understand and solve the questions in a step-wise approach.

     -It fetches the data from the 'ta_complete.xlsx' file, which contains all questions of the course.

     -It filters the question by week_number, and question_number.
 The combined pair of attributes (week_number, question_number) acts as the primary key in this case, as neither of them are individually unique.

     -The function fetches the base question, as well as the associated code snippet(if it is part of the question) from the identified row.

     -Then, the API client is initialized, and the explanation is generated.

     -The function returns the explanation as a string.

-6. explain_programming_assignment(week_number):
+4. explain_programming_assignment(week_number):

    -This function is used to generate simplified explanation for the Programming Assignment questions.
 It provides suggestions on how the programmer can approach the problem at hand.

    -It takes week_number as input, fetches corresponding question from the "Prog_assign.xlsx" file, which contains 1 programming assignment question from each week.

    -It then connects to the API client, and generates explanation for the question.

    -The function returns the generated explanation as a string

-7. doubtbot(video_id, question):
+5. doubtbot(video_id, question):

    -This function is used to generate explanations for doubts of the user.

    -It takes 2 parameters as input: the video_id, and the question asked by the user.

    -The video id is used to fetch transcript of the video.

    -The function also uses a global string variable, 'history', to store chat history.
 History is updated each time the user asks a question, and each time the system responds with an answer.

    -The function returns the response to current question as output as a string.

-8. It is also important to note the refreshing of tokens.
+6. It is also important to note the refreshing of tokens.

     -The tokens are stored in a list.

     -Each time any function is run, it is executed through a try-catch-else block.

     -If the token has enough balance, there is no issue.

     -If the token has insufficient balance, the error is caught, and it is replaced with a fresh token.